filippovisconti/docs/_posts/dphpc/2024-01-18-4b-Cache-Coherence.md

   - Memory is stale, cache supplies copy (reply to `BusRd*`)
 - Owner (O): Modified Shared
   - **Exclusive** right to make changes
-  - Other S copies may exist (“dirty sharing”)
+  - Other S copies may exist ("dirty sharing")
   - Memory is stale, cache supplies copy (reply to `BusRd*`)
 - Exclusive (E):
   - Same as MESI